These boiled potatoes are buttery and delicious! Here’s how to boil potatoes with the best creamy texture and salty, herby flavor.

 Instead of flavoring these potatoes as a side dish, you can also use them in other recipes!
 Use them as the basis for:

-Vegetarian and gluten-free.
+This boiled potatoes recipe is vegetarian and gluten-free.
 For plant-based, dairy-free and vegan, use olive oil.

 Print